 This is by far the largest identifiable Cephalopod body chamber I have found to date.
 It came out of the hillside as a boulder but had a familiar body chamber shape.
 I could quickly identify it as a cephalopod, but I was unsure of the species.
 This particular specimen measures 5.5 inches wide by 9 inches long.

-As usual, a specimen this large is also very fragmented and hard to see detail past what you can see in photos below.
-However it is positive for being a shelled creature of this size.
+As usual, a specimen this large is also very fragmented and hard to see in detail past what you can see in the photos below.
+However, it is positive for being a shelled creature of this size.

 Online and Offline References on Brachycycloceras

 - Genus Page – Digital Atlas of Ancient Life

 - Brachycycloceras cf. curtum – Digital Atlas of Ancient Life